Halsey (singer): Relationships

+Halsey dated English musician Matty Healy until 2015.
+She met him at a concert by his band The 1975, of whom she said she was a huge fan.
+She has said that he was influential when she first started writing music.
 From 2015 to 2016, she dated Norwegian producer Lido, who helped produce Badlands and inspired Hopeless Fountain Kingdom.
-In 2017, Halsey began dating rapper G-Eazy.
-They had met at a party that year and although they pursued different music, they found common ground for their collaboration "Him & I", which discussed their love and lifestyle.
-The pair broke up in July 2018, though their relationship was on-and-off-again until ending that September.
+In 2017, she and American rapper G-Eazy had a relationship.
+They had met at a party that year and found musical common ground for their collaboration "Him & I", which discussed their love and lifestyle.
+They broke up in July 2018, though their relationship was on-and-off-again until ending that September.
 She later confirmed that her 2018 song "Without Me" is partially about this relationship.
-Between November 2018 and September 2019, Halsey was in a relationship with English musician Yungblud.
-She then dated actor Evan Peters from October 2019 to March 2020.
+She dated English musician Yungblud from November 2018 to September 2019, and actor Evan Peters, who is from St. Louis, from October 2019 to March 2020.

-In January 2021, Halsey announced that she was expecting her first child with her partner, Turkish-American screenwriter Alev Aydin.
-Their son was born in July 2021.
+In July 2021, Halsey's son with Turkish-American screenwriter Alev Aydin was born.
+The couple amicably separated at an unknown date; in April 2023, Halsey filed for primary physical custody of their year and a half old son so she could take him on tour with her, as well as requesting joint legal custody and joint expenses with Aydin.
+The two co-parent, with Halsey also requesting that Aydin have reasonable visitation rights and the ability to make health and education decisions for their son.

+In 2023, Halsey and Canadian actor Avan Jogia began dating.
+In September 2024, she announced that the couple were engaged.

 Health

-Since the beginning of her career, Halsey has been open about her personal health.
-Discussing her career in 2015, she stated, "I'm just this fucked-up stoner kid who made it."
+Since the beginning of her career, Halsey has been open about her health issues.
+In 2015, she said she is "just this fucked up stoner kid who made it".